 If you're heading to North Carolina for the Thanksgiving holiday, you might consider dining out or ordering take-out for some or all of your Turkey Day staples.
 Some of the state's finest restaurants open their kitchens to visitors for Thanksgiving Day, especially in the capital of Raleigh, but also in Durham 25 miles to the north and Chapel Hill 12 miles to the south.
 Many of the popular spots for the Thanksgiving meal are hotel restaurants, but a few favorite local restaurants serve up Turkey Day treats, too.
 All come with two requirements: Make reservations early, and arrive with a big appetite.

-Crossroads at the Carolina Inn in Chapel Hill has an upscale Thanksgiving buffet style brunch that includes a wide selection of foods including turkey, cured ham, stuffing and fancier dishes such as poached shrimp and crab claws, spiced pumpkin soup, fig cake and more.
-Brunch is $75 for adults, $70 for senior over 60, $40 for children 6-12, and free for children 5 and under.
+Crossroads at the Carolina Inn in Chapel Hill has an upscale Thanksgiving buffet-style brunch that includes a wide selection of foods including turkey, cured ham, stuffing, and a mashed potato bar, and fancier dishes such as poached shrimp and crab claws, spiced pumpkin soup, fig cake and more.
+Reservations are required, by phone or OpenTable, and cancellations require 72-hour notice.

-Herons at the Umstead in Cary has a well-known and attended Thanksgiving buffet, which includes the traditional dishes along with roasted pears, baked macaroni and cheese, beef short rib and butternut squash soup.
-Reservations are available from noon to 6 p.m.
-The buffet is $89 per person and $25 per child ages 3 to 10.
+Herons at the Umstead in Cary is a luxury hotel with a well-known and attended Thanksgiving buffet.
+The hotel is famous for its traditional dishes along with the flavor-pushing favorites like roasted pears, truffle macaroni and cheese, beef short rib, and butternut squash soup.
+Reservations are available between noon and 6 p.m. but fill up quickly, and require a non-refundable deposit.